chr1573r/rollerblades/README.md

 Distribution tool

 # setup
-make a dir called 'cfg'
-in 'cfg', make a file called 'repos.txt'.
+make a dir called 'cfg' and 'repos' in 'cfg', make a file called 'repos.txt'.
 Add your repo names here.

 in 'cfg', make a file called 'settings.txt'.
 Rollerblades will source this files and expect some vars to be set here.